 - just make a semi coarse mixture and not too smooth.

-- add all the rest of the ingredients and mix well.
+add all the rest of the ingredients except oil. mix very well.

 - make into small round shaped kababs or patties.